andrewmclagan/the-weather-droid/README.md

 ### The Solution

+A NodeJS stck was choosen as most appropriate for a simple application that consumes an external API and impliments a socket like connection.
+Other technologies such as PHP, RUBY and Python would require much more code to leverage the same, simple abilities.

 The bot basically consumes the Twitter v1.1 API, socket streaming direct messages (to user `@TheWeatherDroid`) and parsing the content through some basic reg-ex functions.
 There is a very basic/loose natural language algorithm that responds to requests for weather data in plain english.
 Temperature is determined as "relative temperature" via a **Heat Index** algorithem https://en.wikipedia.org/wiki/Heat_index.

 See Roadmap for more information.